 My dream is to hike the Hudson Valley during or after snowfall to get nice winter landscape pics.
 Hopefully, becasue of the cold weather, the trail and trains won’t be as crowd.

 Usually during Brooklyn snow storms, I’ll walk around my neighborhood to take photos.
 It’s a miracle nothing happened because I was never dressed right.
 My toes would be frozen to the point that I’d start worrying.
 I’d get some good shots though.

 Even if you don’t plan on hiking mountains in the snow, these tips will be useful for you.
 If you want to take beautiful snowy pics, you have to dress the part.
-Here are a some things I’m learning about hiking in colder temperatures.
+Here are some things I’m learning about hiking in colder temperatures.
 I got most of this information from The Backpacker’s Field Manual.

 Do the Best You Can

 If you’re like me, you may be struggling financially during this pandemic.
 Don’t go broke trying to buy everything.
 Like most things, good hiking clothes can cost well over $50.
 Do the best you can.
 There’s nothing wrong with going cheap for now.

 You sweat when you hike.
 No matter the weather.
 Cotton is bad for hikers because it absorbs and retains water.
 It takes forever to dry.
 This wouldn’t be a huge problem during the summer.
 But, when it’s 20 degrees outside, the last thing you want is to hike in a sweaty shirt.

 “Once wet, cotton loses heat 25 times faster than dry clothing.
 Wet clothing can be a significant factor in hypothermia.”The Backpacker’s Field Manual